Frequently Asked Questions

 How do I get a minor in Physics/Astronomy?

 Contact the department at any time throughout the year to declare in person or by mail.
 To complete a minor in Physics/Astronomy, follow the Plan of Study listed in the catalog and ask for advisement whenever needed.
-At least two quarters prior to graduation, plan to submit your completed Minor Evaluation with transcript(s) to the department for approval/signature.
+At least two quarters prior to graduation, plan to submit your completed Minor Evaluation form from the Registrar's office with transcript(s) to the department for approval/signature.
 When you submit your Degree Application to the Registrar's Office you will need to attach your minor and major evaluations.